 3. BBC Radio 4’s Money Box

 Granted, BBC Radio 4’s Money Box is not a remote working podcast.
-However, it does cover a variety of topics concerning the world of work and personal finance, plus advice for those trying to make the most of their money – something that crypto queens would very much be interested in listening in on.
+However, it does cover a variety of topics concerning the world of work and personal finance, plus advice for those trying to make the most of their money.
 Programmes have covered Timeshare Holiday Ownership, Young entrepreneurs and Bitcoin.
 However, its Remote Working episode, presented by Felicity Hannah, dives into how working from home is changing the way we think about where we base our life and careers.
-Felicity Hannah speaks to Neil Carberry, CEO at the Recruitment and Employment Confederation, and Jodie Hill, Director at employment law firm Thrive Law to get their thoughts on whether we can live and work hundreds of miles away from out employers and the effects of remote working on personal and company finances.
+Felicity Hannah speaks to Neil Carberry, CEO at the Recruitment and Employment Confederation and Jodie Hill, Director at employment law firm Thrive Law to get their thoughts on whether we can live and work hundreds of miles away from out employers and the effects of remote working on personal and company finances.

 Money Box is a weekly personal finance radio programme on BBC Radio 4 broadcast live each Saturday at 12pm (BST/ GMT) and repeated on Sunday evenings at 9pm (BST/ GMT).
 However, you can also listen to episodes in podcast formats across platforms such as BBC Radio 4, Spotify and Apple Podcast.